 Equipment used in sanctioned competition must meet the following standards, except as otherwise specifically provided for in this rulebook.
-When the rules permit or require equipment to be installed, replaced, altered or fabricated, it is the sole responsibility of the rider to select components,
+When the rules permit or require equipment to be installed, replaced, altered or fabricated, it is the sole responsibility of the rider to select components, materials and/or fabricate the same, so that the ATV components will perform safely in competition.
+All classes are considered modified unless stated otherwise.

-Engines (Modified Classes)

-- All engines used in sanctioned competition must be production model ATV engines or single-cylinder production model motorcycle engines available for sale to the general public. - Classification will be according to the manufacturer's piston displacement specification for the make of ATV and/or engine. - ATVs must use the crankcases of the production engine.
+- 1. Engines (Modified Classes) - All engines used in sanctioned competition must be production model ATV engines or single-cylinder production model motorcycle engines available for sale to the general public. - Classification will be according to the manufacturer's piston displacement specification for the make of ATV and/or engine. - c.
+ATVs must use the crankcases of the production engine.
 The use of sleeving, stroking or boring to change displacement classes is allowed. - d.
 Any crankshaft configuration may be used (180degree firing, alternate firing, etc.). - e.
 Superchargers, turbochargers and nitrous oxide kits are prohibited. - f.
 The actual displacement of a motor must be stamped on the side of the cylinder or engine case. - g.
 The displacement of the ATV may not exceed the class limit.
 Piston displacement specifications depend on the type of meet. - h.
-The frame with which a rider has qualified may not be changed, though engines may be. - Piston displacement may be measured using either of the following formulas: - (1) V = 3.1416 b2h; b is one-half bore, h is measured stroke - V = 3.1416 x (one-half bore x one-half bore) x measured stroke x number of cylinders - (2) $V = B^2 0.7854 h$; B is bore, h is measured stroke
+The frame with which a rider has qualified may not be changed, though engines may be. - i.
+Piston displacement may be measured using either of the following formulas:

+(1) V = $3.1416 b^2h$ ; b is one-half bore, h is measured stroke

+V = $3.1416 \times (\text{one-half bore } x \text{ one-half bore}) \times \text{measured stroke } x \text{ number of cylinders}$

+(2) V = $B^2 0.7854 h$ ; B is bore, h is measured stroke